KenKundert/avendesora/doc/advanced.rst

 *{remind <message>}* displays message as a notification.
 The *sleep* and *rate* functions are only active when auto-typing in account discovery.

+The *sleep* function is useful with two-page authentication sites as it gives the website time to load the second page.

+The *rate* function is useful with fields that have javascript helpers.
+The javascript helpers often limit the rate at which you can type characters.
+The *rate* function allows you to slow down the autotyping to the point where you avoid the problems that stem from exceeding the limit.

-The *remind* function is used to remind you of next steps.
+The *remind* function is used to remind you of neyt steps.
 For example, the following uses *remind* to instruct you to use your YubiKey to provide the second factor that completes the login process: